 Some of the unique features in the church are:

-· The stain glass windows were given by a woman in memory of her infant daughter who died enroute to America.
+- The stained glass windows were given by a woman in memory of her infant daughter who died en route to America.

-· The letters on the alter cloths are from the original altar hangings.
+- The letters on the altar cloths are from the original altar hangings.

 Harvest and Heritage Halls

 These buildings display a variety of items.
 The Heritage Hall has exhibits that focus on the business history of the county and also includes a 1928 LaFrance ladder truck, a display of a 1920s era farmhouse kitchen, and other business and household tools used in Rice County.

 The Harvest Hall has exhibits on farm life: including tools and farm equipment used in Rice County to break the sod and transform the prairie into rich farmland.